russjudge/ArtemisManager/README.md

 since the Mission Editor already.
 DMX editing will not be implemented since there is already a tool for this.

 Planned for release 0.5 (beta):
-- Adding edit pages and remote management for controls.ini and DMXCommands.xml.
-	This will be kept simple--editing for both will be nothing more than a basic text editor with no validity checking, but will offer ability to create multiple different versions, like for artemis.ini and the engineering presets, and to activate locally and remotely.
-Sophisticated DMXCommands.xml editing might be considered AFTER review of the external tool Artemis Bridge Tools, which claims to have good editing features for DMXCommands.xml.
-If developing this editor is deemed necessary, it will be considered for
-	Release 0.6 (beta), with the releases specified below pushed forward one release cycle.

-Planned for release 0.6 (beta):
 - UI for building a mod.
 The first release for this will include an editor for vesselData.xml, as well as access to the non-localized settings in artemis.ini.
+- Will review external tool Artemis Bridge Tools to determine if better functionality is needed for DMXCommands.xml.
+If the functionality is needed, development will be planned, probably for version 0.7 (beta) or after version 1.0 when Artemis Manager leaves beta.

-Planned for release 0.7 (beta):
+Planned for release 0.6 (beta):
 - Full UI toolkit for pulling in files for building a mod (such as graphics and audio files).

 Planned for release 1.0 (which should bring Artemis Manager out of beta):